satya182024/Identify-slow-learners/README.md

-This Project contain dataset of students, pkl file of Model of machine learning and backend file
+This Project contain dataset of students, pkl file of Model of machine learning and backend file in flask